risssabh/Shoppy-Globe/README.md

 # 🛍️ ShoppyGlobe

 **ShoppyGlobe** is a modern, beginner-friendly e-commerce web application built with **ReactJS**, powered by real product data from a public API.
-It features product listing, category filtering, cart management via Redux, and a beautiful Zen Z-inspired UI design.
+It features product listing, category filtering, cart management via Redux.

 ---